askblaker/k3s.rocks/docs/traefik-dashboard.md

 ```
 </details>

-Now it should be available at http://traefik.dog.example.com/dashboard/ (note the trailing slash!).
+Now it should be available at http://traefik.example.com/dashboard/ (note the trailing slash!).

-## Old method, using cert-manager

-#### Create https certificate for ingressroute
+## Create https certificate

 Traefik does not support using cert-manager for tls.
 So when using ingressroute with https you need to first create a "fake" ingress to get a secret with the desired name.
 Then you use that secret like below.